visualopsholdings/nodes-web/README.md

 ```
 git clone https://github.com/visualopsholdings/nodes-web.git
-nodes-web/scripts/build.sh
 ```

 ## Web client

-The web client is written in angular and must be built before using the nodes web daemon
+The web client is written in angular so you need to install that.

 To install angular.

 ```
-npm install -g @angular/cli@16
+sudo npm install -g @angular/cli@16
 ```

-To build http stuff.
+To build the project (including the angular front end):

 ```
 nodes-web/scripts/build.sh